The best kiteboarding books of all time

 The power of the wind can be also discovered with rich information about weather patterns, cloud behavior, and sailing intelligence.
 So, what are the best kiteboarding books in the market?

 "Kiteboarding Tricktionary - Twintip Supreme Edition," by Julian Hosp, Thomas Burblies, and Michael Rossmeier, is the ultimate kiteboarding book.
-With up 420 pages and more than 500 photos, it's the best kiteboarding guide of all time.
+With up 420 pages and more than 500 photos, it's the best kiteboarding guide of all time, featuring precise kite movements with the best possible style, as well as basic, aerial and new school maneuvers for all riding levels.

 "The World Kite and Windsurfing Guide", by Udo Hoelker, is a must have.
 Meet the first comprehensive spot guide, with 100 regions, in nine continental chapters, featuring over 1,200 of the world's best spots.